 ANDREW LANYON: A DINNER-GONG IN THE JUNGLE

 Cornish painter, author and filmmaker Andrew Lanyon takes humour seriously.
 Writing about laughter he said, “Maybe it used to be an alarm, a dinner-gong in the jungle, one sounded to draw the rest of the tribe close to protect us from predators while we devoured the beast we’d just clubbed to death.”
-His distinctive form of whimsical surrealism, expressed in illustrated books and small paintings, can be experienced in an intriguing exhibition in Chardstock.
+His distinctive form of whimsical surrealism, expressed in illustrated books and small paintings, can be experienced in this intriguing display.

 Lanyon’s trajectory of interests took him from conjuring at 7, via photography and filmmaking, to a preoccupation with humour.
 “I suppose magic tricks and comedy both ‘pull the wool’,” he says. ”So maybe I’ve been going from an external deceit to an internal one, from sleight of hand to sleight of mind.”